2012–13 Saint Louis Billikens men's basketball team

 The 2012–13 Saint Louis Billikens men's basketball team represented Saint Louis University in the 2012–13 NCAA Division I men's basketball season.
 The Billikens' head coach Rick Majerus was to sit the season out for health concerns while Jim Crews served as the interim head coach.
 Majerus died on December 1, 2012.
 The team played their home games at Chaifetz Arena.
 They were a member of the Atlantic 10 Conference.
 They finished the season 28–7, 13–3 in A-10 play to win the regular season conference championship.
-They were also champions of the Atlantic 10 tournament, defeating VCU in the championship game, to earn the conference's automatic bid to the 2013 NCAA tournament where they defeated New Mexico State in the second round before losing in the third round to Oregon.
+They were also champions of the Atlantic 10 tournament, defeating VCU in the championship game, to earn the conference's automatic bid to the 2013 NCAA tournament where they defeated New Mexico State in the first round before losing in the second round to Oregon.